jmillergirvetz/firebolt-db.github.io/docs/concepts/get-instant-query-response-time.md

 );
 ```

 From now on, every query for data from the _fact\_orders_ table that combines any of these fields and aggregations will now benefit from the aggregating index.
-Instead of performing a full query scan and perform each aggregation - the engine uses the aggregating index which already has the required aggregating pre-calculated providing a sub-second query response time.
+Instead of performing a full query scan and each aggregation - the engine uses the aggregating index which already has the required aggregates pre-calculated.
+This provides a sub-second query response time.

 The order of the fields is important.
-Firebolt will create the primary index on the aggregating index as an optimization to filter it best.
-The primary index will be built base on the index fields, in the order as they were written.
+Firebolt will create the primary index on the aggregating index as an optimization to best filter it.
+The primary index will be built based on the index fields, in the order they were written.
 In our example, the primary index will be in the following order: `store_id`, `product_id`.
 Make sure to write first those you mostly filter by in your query [WHERE clause](../sql-reference/commands/query-syntax.md#where).

 ## Accelerate joins using join indexes